4. Runtime SDK & Extensions

 Tutorial Overviewβ

-- How to develop custom Behaviors (plugins) using MoveIt Pro
+- How to develop custom Behaviors (plugins)

-- How to integrate external ROS 2 interfaces (like topics, services, and actions) into MoveIt Pro behaviors.
+- How to integrate external ROS 2 interfaces (like topics, services, and actions) into MoveIt Pro Behaviors.

-- How to use the MoveIt Pro SDK Python interface and standard ROS 2 CLI tools to programmatically run Objectives (behavior trees) without the GUI.
+- How to use the MoveIt Pro SDK Python interface and standard ROS 2 CLI tools to programmatically run Objectives (Behavior Trees) without the GUI.

 Pre-reqsβ